Benjamin Looi

 Rate limiting a login form is a single middleware configuration.
 It takes minutes.
 It closes the door on an entire category of attack.

 None of this is exotic knowledge.
-This is first-year web security curriculum.
-Which is exactly what makes finding it in a production system — serving thousands of people, every day — so quietly unsettling.
+It is first-year web security curriculum.
+Finding it in a production system used by thousands of people made the situation unsettling.

 Thanks for reading! 😁